 Or, "They're more reliable!"

-Whether or not that's true in any extremely average sense, experienced folks that have had several roommates of both genders will usually tell you they've lived with some very tidy men and some women whose impact on an apartment was like a small tornado.
+Whether or not that's true in any extremely average sense, experienced folks that have had several roommates including both men and women will usually tell you they've lived with some very tidy men and some women whose impact on an apartment was like a small tornado.

 If tidiness, quietness, or reliability (or anything else, fill-in-the-blank here) is what you're actually after, look for THAT specifically.